webDva/jekyll-now/_posts/2018-07-20-the-pantsu-versus-baka-project.md

 I learned that some systems have a great inherent complexity despite their simple outward appearance.
 With new eyes I can actually see what they truly are.
 I now know what systems that have large complexities look like.
 Not only am I more familiar with my systems, but I am also more experienced with the interaction between my systems and their environments.
 This new great understanding will give rise to new development and program policies.

 And I used Typescript as the language for the game.
 I wrote [a tutorial](/debugging-typescript-with-visual-studio-code/) about a problem that I had to solve because of Typescript.
 Even though types can provide safety, setting up and using Typescript incurred a large cost as it is not a simple development system.
 So, I must refrain from engaging in such an activity ever again.
-I shall abstain from using complicated development tools to avoid the risk of high program costs, which I can't afford.
+I shall abstain from using complicated development tools to avoid the risk of high program costs.
+Which I can't afford.

 # *Kawaii Ketchup*'s reach